-People work in Unitarian Universalism at the congregational, regional, and national levels in a variety of ways—as ministers, paid staff, and/or volunteers.
-Here is information for those looking for or working in a Unitarian Universalist career or calling.
+People work in Unitarian Universalism at the congregational, regional, and national levels in a variety of ways—as ministers, paid staff, and as volunteers.
+Here is information for those looking to work in a Unitarian Universalist career or calling.

 The Unitarian Universalist Association (UUA) Office of Human Resources is responsible for benefits administration, compensation, employee relations, employment and equal employment opportunity, performance management, policies and procedures, and training and professional development for the UUA's national staff.